vvdimako/cseuoi-thesis/README.md

 # cseuoi-thesis

+** IMPORTANT NOTE: DEPRECATED; MEANT FOR THE OLD MSC PROGRAM **

+ _This particular branch in now defunct and was used for the old "**MSc in Computer Science**" graduate program.
+Please use the `master` branch to correctly produce your thesis for the current graduate program of the Department._

-This is the official XeLaTeX template for Master's theses and Ph.D. dissertations used at the [Department of Computer Science and Engineering, University of Ioannina](http://cse.uoi.gr/).
+This is the official XeLaTeX template for Master's theses used at the [Department of Computer Science and Engineering, University of Ioannina](http://cse.uoi.gr/).

 In order to use this template, you must first install a TeX distribution.
 For example, you can install [TeX Live](https://www.tug.org/texlive/) on Ubuntu using the command ```sudo apt-get install texlive-full```.